openxrlab/xrdocument/source/ARDemo/ARdemo.rst

 +  Recover the real-world metric scale through marker Currently we recover the real-world metric scale through marker, so you need to post several (usually 2-3) AprilTag (https://github.com/openxrlab/xrdocument/blob/dev/tag.pdf) with different IDs in your room before recording data, just like the picture on the right in the figure below.
 The capture application looks like this.
-Choose suitable fps and click the red button to start recording.
+Choose suitable fps (e.g., 3fps) and click the red button to start recording.
 After you have finished, open the folder and send the data to your personal computer through airdrop.
 The recorded data will be a binary file ending in '.bin'.

 .. image:: capture_app.png
    :width: 600px